 My Love Affair with Khatta Meetha Kaddu

-I have a love affair with pumpkin recipes, whether a pumpkin spice latte or a Gluten Free Pumpkin Cheesecake and my early childhood memories of mom making this dish are the reason for this love.
+I have a love affair with pumpkin recipes, whether a pumpkin spice latte or a Gluten Free Pumpkin Cheesecake and my early childhood memories of mom making Khatta Meetha Kaddu are the reason for this love.

-This Khatta Meetha Kaddu recipe's wonderful flavor comes from adding fenugreek seeds (methi dana), ginger, raw mango, and jaggery.
-It also includes the most common and quintessential spices of an Indian spice box, including turmeric powder, red chili powder, coriander powder, and garam masala.
+The wonderful flavor in this Indian pumpkin curry dish comes from adding fenugreek seeds (methi dana), ginger, raw mango, and jaggery.
+This curry dish includes the most common and quintessential spices of an Indian spice box, including turmeric powder, red chili powder, coriander powder, and garam masala.

 The sweetness comes from the jaggery, which enhances the subtle flavor of the pumpkin.